 Objectivity is one of the most prominent and esteemed concepts in scientific thought.
-It’s pursuit was believed by many to provide numourous benefits:
+Its pursuit is traditionally thought to provide many benefits:

 - It is a pivotal concept in science, which has provided us with knowledge and technology that has immensely improved the lives of countless people